letsdrink/ouzo/docs/utils/path.rst

 Path
 ====

-It is a utility designed to simplify path related operations, such as joining or normalizing path parts.
+It is a utility designed to simplify path related operations, such as joining or normalizing paths.

 ----

 join
 ~~~~
-Allows to join all given path parts together using system specific directory separator.
+Allows you to join all given path parts together using system specific directory separator.
 It ignores empty arguments and excessive separators.

 **Example:**